nickkostov/helm/lab-work/lab-1/yaml/README.md

 ## Accessing the deployment

 > [!TIP]
-> Because I am using no ingress controller, I can not access the set up using it. (example is given if someone wants to use it)
+> Because I am **not using ingress controller**, I can not access the set up using it. (example is given if someone wants to use it)

 ### Option 1
 >![]